optimagic-dev/optimagic/docs/source/how_to/how_to_constraints.md

         )

     The value corresponding to ``"loc"`` can be anything you would pass to pandas' ``DataFrame.loc`` method, too.
-So, if you know pandas, imposing constraints in estimagic via ``"loc"`` should feel already familiar.
+So, if you know pandas, imposing constraints in optimagic via ``"loc"`` should feel already familiar.
     Imposing constraints this way can be extremely powerful if you have a well designed MultiIndex, as you can easily select groups of parameters